Generative Feature-driven Image Replay for Continual Learning: Introduction

-Humans have the innate ability to continuously learn new tasks while remembering and leveraging prior knowledge.
+\IEEEPARstart{H}{umans} have the innate ability to continuously learn new tasks while remembering and leveraging prior knowledge.
 Similarly, it has been shown that neural networks are able to transfer knowledge from one task to another~\cite{Pan2010ALearning}.
 Unlike humans, however, when neural networks are fine-tuned on a new task, they suffer from a phenomenon called \emph{catastrophic forgetting}~\cite{McCloskey1989,Goodfellow2013AnNetworks}.
-They immediately forget how to solve previously learned tasks when trained on subsequent ones.
-This very problem lies at the core of Continual Learning (CL)~\cite{Parisi2018ContinualReview,Farquhar2018TowardsLearning,vandeVen2019ThreeLearning,DeLange2019ATasks}.
-In particular, CL explores scenarios in which a neural network sequentially learns different tasks, with the restriction that data from previous tasks cannot be kept for future training.
-These settings simulate real world constraints where data providers cannot grant unlimited and indefinite access to their data.
-This is especially relevant for confidential or privacy-regulated data, e.g., personal or medical patient data.
+Neural networks forget how to solve previously learned tasks when trained on subsequent ones.
+This very problem lies at the core of Continual Learning (CL), a field that explores techniques to learn different tasks sequentially~\cite{Parisi2018ContinualReview,Farquhar2018TowardsLearning,vandeVen2019ThreeLearning,DeLange2019ATasks}.
+In CL scenarios, training data is provided as a stream of tasks, i.e., training data is accessible neither before nor after learning the respective task.
+Such settings are common constraints in real world applications where data providers cannot grant unlimited and indefinite access to data for various reasons.
+Besides acquisition-related factors, legal constraints may exist when processing confidential or privacy-regulated data, such as personal or medical patient data.
+In this work, we address class-incremental learning (CIL), a specific CL scenario where a classifier is to incrementally learn different classification tasks~\cite{masana2020class,Belouadah2020ATasks}.
+CIL is a popular experimental setting for analyzing CL techniques, since it enables evaluation on standard benchmark datasets.
+For instance, several previous works~\cite{Rebuffi2017ICaRL:Learning,HouLearningRebalancing,LiuMnemonicsForgetting,yu2020semantic,ZhuPASS2021,toldoFusion2022} reported evaluation results with well-defined task splits on CIFAR-100~\cite{Krizhevsky2009LearningImages} and CUB-200~\cite{Wah2011TheDataset}, which are well-suited to stress-test CIL methods in diverse settings.
+The former dataset with daily objects demonstrates a scenario with small images and a large range of variation between class appearances, whereas the latter with different bird species contains higher-resolution images with relatively minute differences between classes.

-In this work, we focus on class-incremental learning (CIL) -- a problem setting where a neural network is to incrementally learn different classification tasks~\cite{Masana2020Class-incrementalEvaluation,Belouadah2020ATasks}.
-The vast majority of techniques proposed to tackle CIL employs some form of training data replay, i.e., a subset of samples from previous tasks to be used for joint training with new tasks~\cite{Rebuffi2017ICaRL:Learning,CastroEnd-to-EndLearning,Wu2019LargeLearning,HouLearningRebalancing,BelouadahScaIL:Learning,LiuMnemonicsForgetting}.
-While these methods provide effective remedies against catastrophic forgetting, they, strictly speaking, violate the CL constraints and are thus not applicable in scenarios where data from previous tasks is unavailable.
-This violation can be circumvented by leveraging generative models, e.g., by training variational auto-encoders (VAEs)~\cite{Kingma2013Auto-EncodingBayes} or generative adversarial networks (GANs)~\cite{Goodfellow2014GenerativeNets} to synthesize artificial samples mimicking the previous tasks.
-These samples can then be replayed during the training of new tasks.